mikeytown2/masternode/Commands.md

 #### pivx_mn1 **update_daemon**
 Check github for a new version.
 #### pivx_mn1 **update_daemon force**
-Update daemon to the latest verdion on github.
+Update daemon to the latest version on github.

 #### pivx_mn1 **remove_daemon**
 Delete the masternode off of the VPS.